Greetings friend, and Welcome aboard!!

-It’s not until I really sat down and attempted to learn exactly how they work was I finally able to unlock most of them with quick and relative ease.
+It was not until I really sat down and attempted to learn exactly how they work that I was finally able to unlock most of them with quick and relative ease.

 Upon sitting down at a terminal and attempting to hack it, you’ll be met with a barrage of words and a confusing jumble of symbols.
 The symbols are semi-important, but we’ll get to that in a bit.